LeasePlain.com

 Eviction Notices in Ontario: What Landlords Can and Cannot Do

 Receiving an eviction notice is frightening — but in Ontario, a notice alone cannot remove you from your home.
-The law requires a full LTB process, with a hearing where you have the right to respond.
-Here's what every Ontario tenant needs to know.
+The law requires a full Landlord and Tenant Board process, with a hearing where you have the right to respond, present evidence, and raise defences.
+Here's everything Ontario tenants need to know about each notice form, the eviction timeline, and your rights at every step.

-Ontario uses a standardized system of N-form notices.
+Ontario uses standardized N-form notices.
 Each form corresponds to a specific reason for ending the tenancy.
-Here are the most common:
+Here is a detailed breakdown of each form, the notice period, voiding rights, and what to expect.

 N4